jdjakub/phd-thesis/ch-background.md

 These are programs for creating various data structures in the form of files.
 Editors for 3D models, vector graphics, raster images, audio, and video understand the file formats and strive to save only valid files.
 It is usually not possible to even *express* a structure in the editor that contains a format error.
 Such cases are exceptional: for example, a 3D scene might open without errors in another 3D editor, but cause errors in a game engine according to the latter's additional requirements---perhaps it expects specific objects in the scene named `Player`, `Exit`, and so on.
 Nevertheless, for most editors and most use cases, the consumer-side validity rules are in harmony with the producer-side rules.

 ### Text Editors
 These are a type of editor for plain text files.
 However, they are widely used to write code in programming languages, which have extra syntax rules beyond the plain text format.
-Unlike most editors, text editors *can* save files that are invalid from the perspective of their consumers under realistic use-cases.
+Unlike most editors, text editors *can* save files that are invalid from the perspective of their consumers under realistic use cases.
 These syntax errors are then discovered at the point of consumption.

 \hypertarget{es-precursor-conclusion}{%
 \subsubsection{Conclusion}\label{es-precursor-conclusion}}